 And for fans of the sci-fi show Severance, Season 2 will begin Jan.
 17 on AppleTV+.
 It’s been three years since the end of Season 1 so people have been waiting for a while.
 I haven’t seen the show but apparently it’s received much critical acclaim.

 It seems hard to explain the premise but basically it’s about a team of office workers whose memories have been surgically divided between their work and personal lives … but then after a mysterious colleague appears outside of work, they begin a journey to discover the truth about their jobs.
 Has anyone watched this?
-Do I need to get their implanted chip?
+Do I need to get an implanted chip?
 Lol.

 Also Season 6 of the series C.B.
 Strike starts Jan.
 23 on HBO Max.
 It’s the adaptation of JK Rowling’s sixth crime novel The Ink Black Heart and stars Tom Burke and Holliday Grainger as Cormoran Strike and Robin Ellacott.